 Detox only helps someone completely rid their body of K2/Spice.
 It does not fix the underlying causes of addiction, which are often unique and complex.
 Helping an individual address the causes of their K2/Spice addiction requires additional treatment.

 One treatment option for people struggling with K2/Spice addiction is known as partial hospitalization.
-Generally, partial hospitalization programming (PHP) requires that patients receiving treatment stay at a facility for no more than half the week.
-Often, patients only receive treatment for K2 drug abuse during the day but not at night.
+Partial hospitalization programming (PHP) requires that patients receiving treatment return home in the evening while receiving full care during the day.
 PHPs are usually a combination of short-term outpatient rehab and both individual and group therapy.
 Additionally, patients have access to medical professionals during this time.

 Another highly recommended option for K2/Spice addiction is inpatient drug rehab.
 Inpatient rehab is recommended for individuals who have already detoxed or who have relapsed several times.
 Most facilities offer 24-hour supervision or access to medical staff, medical and mental health evaluations and individual and group therapy.
 Many facilities also emphasize proper nutrition and recreation during a patient’s stay.

 People struggling with K2/Spice abuse may opt to participate in outpatient rehab instead of an inpatient program.
 Outpatient rehab is typically recommended for people who have already gone through the detox process and do not require 24/7 supervision.
 People participating in outpatient rehab may return to their homes or a sober living community in the evening.
 Typically, treatment occurs during the daytime at a medical facility.
 Like inpatient rehab, outpatient rehab may include consultations with medical staff and treatment that includes medication and behavioral therapy.